Nomad-Solutions/dev-env/README.md

 ```

 ### eslint
-After installation, you can extend this eslint config by adding the following to your own eslint config:
+After installation, you can extend this eslint config by adding the following to your own `eslint.config`:

 ```javascript
 // eslint.config.mjs